 The vice president for advancement oversees the alumni engagement and fundraising programs, including chapter and affinities, volunteer programs, signature events, major and annual giving, donor relations and prospect management and research.
-The vice president serves as an ex-officio voting member of the boards of the Binghamton
+The vice president for advancement reports to the president.